English Language and Literature Reading List

 - Elaine Treharne, Old and Middle English, c.890-c.1450: An Anthology [3rd edition] (2010).

-Mitchell and Robinson / Burrow and Turville-Petre are the set editions of this paper’s key texts, and Treharne contains almost all of the other primary readings we will encounter.
+Mitchell and Robinson / Burrow and Turville-Petre are the set editions of this paper’s key texts, and Treharne contains almost all of the other primary readings we will encounter (in the original and in translation).
 It is therefore essential to acquire a copy of these before term begins.
 Familiarise yourself with the layout, read through the introductions to the language, look up unfamiliar words and technical terms, and have a look at the set texts in particular.

 Translations:

-Read the translations of The Dream of the Rood and The Wanderer in:
+Read the translations of The Dream of the Rood, The Wanderer, and Beowulf in: Treharne’s Old and Middle English.

 - R. M. Liuzza, ed. and trans., Beowulf: Second Edition (with facing-page translation) (2013) – a verse translation.
 Take care to get the one with the Old English included, as Liuzza’s translation is also available on its own.